Beside the Mountain

 Cookie dough for dairy free oatmeal cookies in a mixing bowl.

-Drop Cookies: Using a tablespoon, drop rough cookie dough balls onto the baking sheet.
+Drop cookies: Using a tablespoon, grab the well-mixed dough from the bowl and drop rough cookie dough balls onto the baking sheet.
 Press cookies down slightly.

 Oatmeal raisin cookies on a silicone mat, freshly baked.